davidchaimsmirnoff/PDF_SELECTOR/README.md

 ![Alt text](images/runServerDot_JS.png)

-**Once you have run the command go to your webbrowser (Perferably Chrome or Brave) and write localhost:3000 this should load the editor as in the picture below.**
+**Running this comand should give the exact output universally both on Windows and Mac as the output rendered out from the Terminal/ClientShell the picture above provided that you have NodeJs correctly installed on your computer.
+Once you have run the command go to your web browser (Perferably Chrome or Brave) and write localhost:3000 in the search bar box on top of your browser press enter & this should load the editor as in the picture below.**

 ![Alt text](images/WriteLocalHostonWeb.png)